Strega-ux/PINDOTS-main/README.md

-# AccessBrailleRAP
+# PINDOTS
-Braille transcription software for BrailleRAP.
+A Braille transcription software derived from BrailleRAP.
 NVDA compatible.
 The project use several open source licensed software:
 - liblouisreact, a liblouis version slightly modified to run in react.js environnement.
 - liblouis